wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

         test/wlp/bin/server run defaultServer.

-    You will use this command later in the lab.
+    You use this command later in the lab.

 6. View the Liberty server’s messages.log file to see the server startup messages via the command: